Publications

 Nyfeler, Matthias; Frey, Holger; Huggel, Christian

-Zukünftige Veränderungen des Wasserangebotes im Lötschental Incollection
+Zukünftige Veränderungen des Wasserangebotes im Lötschental Book Section

 In: Wasser Energie Luft, vol. 112(3), pp. 183–189, 2020.